DevikaReddyKundavaram/DSA/README.md

 - Add more problems daily from GFG/LeetCode
 - Cover other categories: Arrays, DP, Graphs, Trees
-- Use Python & C++ for bilingual strength
+- Use Python & Java for bilingual strength